 Jason trained Jiu-Jitsu upwards of five times a week while making the Dean’s list most semesters and graduating with honors.
 Jason earned both his blue and purple belts under Tim Mannon and the legendary Renzo Gracie while in Virginia.
 After graduating with a B.S. in Biology from Radford University, Jason moved to Raleigh to pursue a PhD in Biology at North Carolina State University.
-Jason is presently researching and working on his dissertation.
+Jason is presently a professor at a local college.
 Jason is an active competitor; he has won several advanced no-gi and brown belt divisions.
 Additionally, Jason is a seasoned referee who has refereed hundreds of Jiu-Jitsu Matches.
 Lastly, he is a caring and patient teacher who can convey information to students of any level.

 Currently training under Brandon Garner, he is 5-2 (garnering Fight of the Night honors in his fourth fight) in his Mixed Martial Arts career and is known for utilizing his experience in Muay Thai, wrestling, and Brazilian Jiu-Jitsu to develop a hybrid style of fighting efficient for MMA.
 He is excited to be a part of the Gracie Raleigh team and looks forward to helping coach others to success in Muay Thai and MMA, as well as, in their personal life.